 - 1. Unplug the plug by grasping the mold near the outlet and pull the cord in a direction parallel to the floor (not at an angle). - 2.
 Tug and release the cord to retract the cord back into the cord reel.

 Unplug the power cord from the power outlet before transporting or cleaning the unit.
-To unplug, grasp the mold near the outlet and pull the cord in a direction parallel to the floor (not at an angle).

-Figure 30: Optional Retractable Cord Reel
+Figure 31: Optional Retractable Cord Reel

 OPERATING THE OPTIONAL SCALE SYSTEM